ArinTorney/cpp-tools-and-codes/tutorials/Pros_cons.md

 Cons:
 1. It sometimes shows unncessary warnings, like nonstandard style or unused code, which have no reason to raise a problem.
 They need to be turned off in every main file.
-2. Working with smart pointers can sometimes be difficult to adjust to.
+2. Safe mode is less flexible, which may be obvious enough.
+Also, working with smart pointers can sometimes be difficult to adjust to.
-3. It lacks some basic concepts like function overloading, which has to be done indirectly through traits, and object oriented features.
+3. It lacks some basic concepts like function overloading, which has to be done indirectly through traits, and object oriented features like inheritence.